 Fluid mechanics applied to chemical processes will be introduced.
 Topics include fluid statics, rheological properties of fluids, laminar and turbulent flow in compressible and incompressible systems.
 Transfer equipment will also be introduced as well as the concept of net positive suction head.
 Fluid transport system design will be included.

-Prerequisite C or better in both ChE 203 and ChE 212
+Prerequisite C or better in both CHE 203 and CHE 212 of physical and thermodynamic properties will be covered.
+Prerequisite: MA 213 and a C or better in CHE 212